cuttherug/OpenIceBuild/README.md

 Big thanks to Asure https://github.com/Asure for getting the program working.
 I am starting with his base adjustments and working from there.

-This currently compiles and displays as version 1.21, but I have yet to verify if it is the final revision.
-When compiling the graphics tables instead of using what is already present, some errors complain about stuff not referenced correctly, so the entire repo as a whole is likely not a single snapshot of one point in the game's dev cycle.
+This program currently compiles and displays as version 1.21, but has yet to be verified 100%.
+When compiling the graphics tables instead of using the graphics that are already present, some errors complain about items not referenced correctly, so the entire repo as a whole is likely not a single snapshot of one point in the game's dev cycle.

 # Notes